 When it comes to knee pain, we know how it can negatively impact your day to day life.
-At this time, we at Market Mall we offer Non-Custom knee bracing options!
+At this time, we at Market Mall we offer BOTH CUSTOM and Non-Custom knee bracing options!
 The right brace can help you manage your pain and get back to the activities you love to do.
 To find which one is the best for you, talk to one of our experts today!
 We can work with you to find custom knee bracing options if that is what is required for your condition or case!

 A Custom or Non-Custom knee brace can help speed up your recovery from an injury and reduce your chances of a painful re-injury.
 Knee bracing can help limit harmful movements and provide extra stability and support to the injured areas of the knee.
 A custom knee brace is especially useful for those who want to return to their daily activity or for those who want to compete at high levels.

-Our Physiotherapists here at Market Mall are trained to help you pick the right non-custom knee brace for your pain or they can help fit you with a strong & robust custom brace that is custom-fitted to your knee with accurate measurements of your leg and your pain history.
+Our Physiotherapists here at Market Mall are trained to help you pick the right custom or non-custom knee brace for your pain or they can help fit you with a strong & robust custom brace that is custom-fitted to your knee with accurate measurements of your leg and your pain history.